-The Biologic Therapy Core Facility is responsible for:
+The Biologic Therapy Core Facility:

 - Routine tissue processing and cryopreservation (e.g. cryopreservation of parathyroid tissue).